Ansys

 Tip

-To minimalize time needed for communication vith cortex component and increase performace, one can try to increase /solve/set/reporting-interval.
+To minimise the time needed for communication with the cortex component and increase performance, one can try to increase /solve/set/reporting-interval.

 Tip

-Check the scalability of parallel run before spawning at dozens of processors, maybe the 16cpu run is faster then 32cpu one due to big communication overhead.
+Check the scalability of parallel run before spawning on dozens of processors, maybe the 16cpu run is faster than the 32cpu one due to the big communication overhead.

 Ansys CFX